lauravuo/licence-scan-go/README.md

       - Add new file `lichen-cfg.yaml`
    1. Create PR and ask the maintainer to release a new version of the action once the PR is merged.
 1. **Update the action version in the test project**
-   1. Create new feature-branch for your hello-world-go-fork.
+   1. Create new feature-branch for your _hello-world-go_-fork.
    1. Edit the new job that was added in step 4 so that it uses the latest version of the scan action.
 Commit and push changes, and check that the job succeeds.
    1. Create PR.
 1. **Continue with further enhancements to the licence-scan-go action**: